MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-get-free-busy-information-by-using-ews-in-exchange.md

 ---
-title: "How to Get free/busy information by using EWS in Exchange"
+title: "Get free/busy information by using EWS in Exchange"

 manager: sethgros